jaanae/devops-workshop/Week4.md

 # 5. Confirming the application

-- Now that the application is up and running, we can confirmed that it works by clicking the route link and seeing the httpd welcome page.
+- Now that the application is up and running, we confirmed that it works by clicking the route link and seeing the httpd welcome page.
 - Lets check that the Persistent Volume is correctly mounted inside the container.
 - Open the Pod page and go to the **Terminal** tab.
 - Type in command **df -h** and you should see a volume sized about 10Gib mounted in /var/www/html